 The following spring, I was surprised and delighted when it burst into bloom, probably for the first time in decades.
 It was not the tawny orange roadside lily I’d expected.
 Instead, the blooms were a bright sunny yellow with sepal reverses streaked with soft copper.
 Its fragrance was heavy and sweet.
 It was a flower I had never seen before.

 I was curious to know what I had.
 No one I knew had ever seen this flower either.
 For a year or two I tried to find any information about it that I could.
 I eventually gave up and simply enjoyed it.
-Planted in my sunny border, the flower grew rapidly until I was able to divide it.
-I now have many of these rare beauties growing throughout my gardens.
+Planted in my sunny border, the flower grew rapidly giving me many beautiful blooms.

 This spring, a trip to the botanical garden reminded me of my unidentified little lily and I took up my research once again.
 I began by letting logic pinpoint the age of my plant.
 The tavern had been built between 1807 and 1809.
 I’d been told by the previous property owner that it had been abandoned by the turn of the century before being burned down around 1930.
 Since no one would have planted a flower in an abandoned garden, I deduced that it had to have been planted in the 1800’s.

 Only 9 species daylilies were grown in the U.S. before the 20th century.
-Much more delicate than modern ruffled hybrids, these species blooms are trumpet shaped, like old-fashioned lilies.
+Much more delicate than modern ruffled hybrids, these species blooms are trumpet shaped.
 The most common yellow variety is Hemerocallis lilioasphodelus or what is more commonly known as the “Lemon Lily.”
 My lily was similar to this flower, but not quite the same.
-Next I found another lily variety that was said to carry the same copper sepal streaks as the lily I was growing.
-In photos they looked identical, but the described bloom time was wrong and that lily hadn’t been developed until after 1910.
+Another lily variety that was said to carry the same copper sepal streaks looked the same as my lily, but the described bloom time was wrong and that lily hadn’t been developed until after 1910.

-It took some digging, but I was finally able to identify my flower as likely to be “Hemerocallis dumortierii” or “Dumortier’s daylily,” a species native to mountain meadows of Japan.
+What I finally concluded it to likely be is “Hemerocallis dumortierii” or “Dumortier’s daylily,” a species native to mountain meadows of Japan.
 It was discovered in 1834 and later described by C. F. A. Morren, a Belgian botanist.
 It was one of the species brought to the U.S. and purchased by early gardeners.